-You are likely getting pretty close to decide on a painting service, depending on what the search results offer up.
+You are likely getting pretty close to deciding on a painting service, depending on what the search results offer up.
 Leading visitors to make a quicker buying decision is another advantage of using long-tail keywords.

 3 – They Increase Your Content Visibility

 Whenever someone searches for a long-tail keyword, Google personalizes the search results depending on their location, age, sex, interests, etc.